akosiorek/akosiorek.github.io/_notes/2019-06-12-stacked_capsule_autoencoders.markdown

  I also thank [Ali Eslami](http://arkitus.com/research/) and [Danijar Hafner](https://danijar.com/) for helpful discussions.
  Big thanks goes to [Sandy H. Huang](https://people.eecs.berkeley.edu/~shhuang/) who helped with making figures and editing the paper.
  Sandy and [Adam Goliński](http://adamgol.me/) also provided extensive feedback on this post.

+[^selfsupervised]: The term "self-supervised" can be confusing.
+Here, I mean that the model sees only sensory inputs, e.g. images (without human-generated annotations), and the model is trained by optimizing a loss that depends only on this input.
+In this sense, learning is unsupervised.

 [^1]: This is very similar to [Attend, Infer, Repeat (AIR)](https://github.com/akosiorek/attend_infer_repeat), also described in [my previous blog post](http://akosiorek.github.io/ml/2017/09/03/implementing-air.html), as well as [SQAIR](https://github.com/akosiorek/sqair), which extends AIR to videos and allows for unsupervised object detection and tracking.